ga4gh/cat-vrs/docs/source/value_object_descriptor/vod_index.rst

 Value Object Descriptor Specification !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-This draft standard proposal, under development by Driver Projects of the GKS Work Stream, specifies standard data classes for the exchange of common information useful for the description of variation but superfluous to the salient elements necessary for specifying a value object.
+This draft specification, under development by Driver Projects of the GKS Work Stream, specifies standard data classes for the exchange of common information useful for the description of variation but superfluous to the salient elements necessary for specifying a value object.
 We describe these